Behaviour

 • Home Modifications: Use non-slip rugs on laminate or tile floors.
 Provide a thick, orthopaedic bed away from draughts.
 Use ramps to help them into the car or onto the sofa.

-A multimodal approach involving lifestyle, diet, and medication provides the best outcome for dogs with arthritis.
+A multimodal approach involving lifestyle, diet, and medication provides one of the most useful frameworks for supporting dogs with arthritis.

 Key Takeaway: Home care for arthritis involves weight management, gentle exercise, and simple home modifications like non-slip rugs and ramps.